fictionco/fiction/@docs/advanced/working-with-posts/index.md

 #### Indexes and the Store

 When you request an index, the index is added to the store with a `storeKey` which defaults to the name of the post type (`postType`).
-You can change this if you need to run multiple indexes of the same post type on the same page. que to the arguments provided.
+You can change this if you need to run multiple indexes of the same post type on the same page.
+Query to the arguments provided.
 This prevents you from running the same queries over and over again as a user navigates.

 ```js
 const { posts, meta } = requestPostIndex({